Friday, September 21, 2012

 Yesterday us seniors could get in free if we brought something for the local food bank so Jackie and I got up early and drove from our home to the fair and got there about 9:30 in the morning.
 We had a normal breakfast here at our home, took extra water and a couple of protein bars to eat for lunch.
 The weather was beautiful but a little warm later in the day.
 It got close to 90 and that is hot here in western Washington during September.

-This is some of the older building that have been remodeled.
+This is some of the older building that have been remodeled. |

 The fair these days is way to commercial.
 I think they are trying to bring back some of the old flavor, but with all the product hocking and such and commercial booths and such it is just not the same.
 I know things never stay the same, but there is a large grandstand there and just one stage in front of the main section where they bring in NAME entertainment.
 The same folks generally that you can see at any Indian casino these days except at the fair you do not have to buy a dinner but the tickets are just as expensive in the end.

-As the fair looked in late 40s and 50s
+As the fair looked in late 40s and 50s |

 In the good old days, yes I know I am talking like and old man because I am, but anyway.
 They had horse racing around a track.
 Really some of the best jockeys on the west coast rode there and some got their start there.
 The track is gone.
 At each fair performance there were three races and it was exciting to make a bet with your girlfriend or whomever to just see who would win.
 There was a rodeo each night.
 They would have the main rodeo events, like bronco busting, roping, and bull riding.
 My Dad even enter events there.
 Between these events they had high wire acts, and other circus type things even clowns.
 It was just more fun and unique not just like everything else you can see on TV these days.
 They still have a small rodeo on a couple of days but it is nothing compared to what they used to have.

-The building on the right is like
+The building on the right is like most of the many new buildings |

-Dahlia display
+Dahlia display |

 I got this photo off the Internet